-*** JULY 2019 UPDATE *** Dynamics 365 Plan Licences to be Withdrawn
+*** OCTOBER 2019 UPDATE *** Dynamics 365 Plan Licences Withdrawn

 The Customer Engagement Plan was designed for usage requirements that span multiple Dynamics 365 apps.
 For example, if a user needs to create cases and manage work orders a Plan licence will be recommended as this provides entitlement to the Customer Service and Field Service apps.

 Other examples have been cited for customer service users who need to create leads, or sales users who also require the capability to log service cases.

 Plan licenses are no longer available and Dynamics licensing rules have recently changed.
 Previously, the Customer Engagement Plan would be recommended for these usage needs as neither the Customer Service or Sales app licences alone would give sufficient entitlement to handle these processes.

 This has now changed so that:

 - The Sales app licence now includes use rights to create cases

 - The Customer Service app licence includes basic permissions to create lead records

 For similar scenarios where users are currently licensed with a Dynamics 365 Plan, administrators may be able to reduce costs by migrating these discontinued liciences to either the Sales or Customer Service app depending on specific usage needs.